aimms/documentation/webui/data-coloring-and-palettes.rst

 * color-palette-11
 * color-palette-7

 These will all automatically get the 'theme-' prefix, as also documented for this application setting.
-Have a look at our own aimms-webui stylesheet (using the webbrowser's developer toolbar) to see those definitions again.
+Have a look at our own AIMMS-webui Style Sheet (using the webbrowser's developer toolbar) to see those definitions again.